cloudarxiv/DAGit/README.md

 ```
 Add this snippet at the end of your function before returning output.

-Note that you need to include the file store_output.py in the controlplane directory to your function directory and build the docker image out of it.
+Note that you need to include the file store_output.py from the controlplane/ directory to your function directory and build the docker image out of it.

 Here is a sample Dockerfile to build the image